Definition and Guidelines

 - The CTOS LSERA Award recipient will receive US$50,000, to go to research into sarcomas.
 The guidelines for the use of the funds are subject to the usual conditions of grants from the Liddy Shriver Sarcoma Initiative, i.e. the funds are to be used only to directly support research and not administrative costs, travel fees, conference fees, or publications costs.

-- The CTOS LSERA Award recipient must give a lecture at the CTOS annual meeting.
+The CTOS LSERA Award recipient must give a lecture with a slide presentation at the CTOS annual meeting.
 The talk will be at least 30 minutes in duration.

 - The lecture should project forward in time, reflecting the awardee’s anticipated future research in the field of sarcoma.
 Only in exceptional circumstances will the award be made to an individual who is unable to attend the CTOS meeting, and in this event, a video presentation is mandatory.

-- The lecture must be submitted as an essay of between 1800 and 3000 words in PDF format, to the CTOS website for public access.
+- The lecture must be submitted as an essay of up to 1,600 words, double spaced in PDF format, with slides from the oral presentation, to the CTOS website for public access.

 - The CTOS LSERA Panel should provide a brief report annually to the CTOS Board of Directors and to the Liddy Shriver Sarcoma Initiative to monitor the award process and to provide a mechanism for iterative revision to this Definition and Guidelines document by agreement of both organizations.